gardener/gardener/docs/deployment/image_vector.md

 ...
 ```

-The gardenlet will, if supported by the directly deployed component (`etcd-druid` in this example), inject the given `imageVectorOverwrite` into the `Deployment` manifest.
+Gardener will, if supported by the directly deployed component (`etcd-druid` in this example), inject the given `imageVectorOverwrite` into the `Deployment` manifest.
 The respective component is responsible for using the overwritten images instead of its defaults.